 Having no light during a power outage can be frustrating, demoralizing, and, under certain conditions, dangerous.
 After putting in 20 hours of research, we discovered that the $35 UST 30-Day Lantern outperformed LED lanterns that were twice the price and (in some cases) larger.
 About the size of a 1-liter water bottle, it has a built-in handle for easy carrying or hanging.
 It gets bright enough to let you see your surroundings up to a distance of 38 feet (on its 300-lumen high setting), gets dim enough to read a book by (29 lumens), and can last up to 720 hours on three D batteries. —SB

 Although a lantern, flashlight, or candles can address most of your lighting needs during a power failure, they can be bulky or cumbersome to carry.
-Keep your hands free with the $40 Black Diamond Spot Headlamp—the most capable headlamp we could find after exhaustive research and testing.
+Keep your hands free with the $40 Black Diamond Spot headlamp—the most capable headlamp we could find after exhaustive research and testing over the past three years.
 Its spotlight mode lets it cast long-range spot illumination for seeing what’s in front of you in the dark, while its floodlight mode allows it to cast a softer glow for close-up work.
 It even has a night-vision-preserving red-light mode.
 It will run for up to 200 hours on three AAA batteries (50 hours at its maximum illumination setting). —SB

 A headlamp or lantern will be your best primary form of light in an outage, but you’d be wise to have a few emergency candles on hand as backup, and to help you preserve battery power for when you really need it.
 A good emergency candle should remain stable and should burn long and steady.
 We tested five popular brands side by side for more than 25 hours before concluding that Emergency Essentials’s 115 Hour Plus Emergency Candle is the best all-around choice.
 It burns about three times longer than competing solid candles.